Here is our review of TP-Link Archer A7.

 The Archer A7 has a warranty of one year.

-One year is okay, but not as long as many other.
+One year is okay, but not as long as many others.
 But since it’s a cheaper router, it’s somewhat expected.

 TP-Link Archer A7 AC1750 Reviews

-With over 52 000 reviews of Amazon, the TP-Link Archer A7 has a very good rating considering that this is a budget router.
+With over 52 000 reviews on Amazon, the TP-Link Archer A7 has a very good rating considering that this is a budget router.

-The most significant problem people are having is the same as with most other routers, defect units.
+The most significant problem people are having is the same as with most other routers, defective units.

 Luckily the one-year warranty covers this.
 But it is nevertheless very annoying if it happens.